solana-foundation/developer-content/content/courses/program-security/signer-auth.md

 }
 ```

-#### Use Anchor’s `Signer` account type
+### Use Anchor’s Signer Account Type

-However, putting this check into the instruction function muddles the separation
+Incorporating the `signer` check directly within the instruction logic can blur
-between account validation and instruction logic.
+the separation between account validation and instruction execution.
+To maintain

-Fortunately, Anchor makes it easy to perform signer checks by providing the
-`Signer` account type.
-Simply change the `authority` account’s type in the
+this separation, use Anchor's `Signer` account type.
+By changing the `authority`
-account validation struct to be of type `Signer`, and Anchor will check at
+account's type to `Signer` in the validation struct, Anchor automatically checks
-runtime that the specified account is a signer on the transaction.
-This is the
+at runtime that the specified account signed the transaction.
-approach we generally recommend since it allows you to separate the signer check
-from instruction logic.

-In the example below, if the `authority` account does not sign the transaction,
-then the transaction will fail before even reaching the instruction logic.

 ```rust
 use anchor_lang::prelude::*;